- The Addressee of the IT Support: Support for Staff or Clients

 The Addressee of the IT Support: Support for Staff or Clients

-Depending on the nature of your company and the services you provide, you may consider the nature of the need for IT support.
-If your needs are such that the presence of an on-board IT support team is always needed, especially if they should provide YOUR clients with IT support, hiring a team and training them into the peculiarities of your business may be the best solution.
+Depending on the nature of your company and the services you provide, you may consider the type of IT support you require.
+If your needs are such that the presence of an on-board IT support team is always needed, especially if they should provide your clients with IT support, hiring a team and training them into the peculiarities of your business may be the best solution.

 However, suppose you occasionally need IT support to work on the site and set up equipment, new login credentials or update the operating system.
 In that case, you may want to hire an outsourced team.
 This will result in occasional visits by this team because a large portion of IT work can be done remotely for as long as there is an online connection.

 You may even need a smaller space, for an outsourced team does not need an office in your building.
 Alternatively, if tech issues can be easily resolved through unattended remote access and remote control, you can fully utilize MDM software or similar tools to further allocate IT support resources for your business.

 Furthermore, whether you should opt in for an in-house or outsourced IT support team depends on the nature of your business.
 Suppose you handle electronic equipment (e.g. provide Internet service to your clients) or are in manufacturing (where you need IT support to be there constantly in the case of equipment malfunction).
 In that case, it just makes sense to commit to employing IT support yourself.

 If, on the other hand, you offer services that do not require constant IT support (e.g. consultation services over the phone, Skype, Zoom; teaching languages online but have no servers to be maintained; provide message and similar services where your computer downtime does not impact you heavily) then you are better off paying for IT support to be provided by a managed service provider company.
 After all, a system update or a small issue with the equipment are better off settled by an expert agency than a full-time employee.